elestio/terraform-provider-elestio/docs/guides/learn_from_sratch.md

 1. **Create and move to an empty folder**

-    -> **Note:** Here is an overview of the files we will create together
+    -> **Note:** Here is an overview of the files we will create together.
+Do not create them yet.

     ```bash
     # do not create yet theses files
-    |- outputs.tf     # Defines the outputs you want terraform extract
-    |- postgres.tf    # Defines the PostgreSQL service
-    |- project.tf     # Defines the Elestio project that will contain the PostgreSQL service
-    |- provider.tf    # Defines the Elestio provider for Terraform
+    |- main.tf
-    |- secret.tfvars  # Defines the sensitive variables values
+    |- variables.tf   # Defines the type of each variables required by main.tf
-    |- variables.tf   # Defines the variables required in other .tf files
+    |- secrets.tfvars # Contains the value of each variables defined in variables.tf
     ```

-2. **Create a file `provider.tf` and declare the provider adding the following lines :**
+2. **Create a file `main.tf` and declare the provider adding the following lines :**

-    ```terraform
+    ```hcl
-    # provider.tf
+    # main.tf

     terraform {
       required_providers {
         elestio = {
           source = "elestio/elestio"
-            version = "0.3.0" # check out the latest version available
+          # check out the latest version available
+          version = "0.10.0"
         }
       }
     }

-    # Configure the Elestio Provider
+    # Configure the Elestio Provider with your credentials
     provider "elestio" {
       email     = var.elestio_email
       api_token = var.elestio_api_token
     }
     ```

     As you can see, the email and API token are assigned to variables.
     You should never put sensitive information directly in `.tf` files.

 3. **Create a file `variables.tf` and declare variables adding the following lines :**

-    ```terraform
+    ```hcl
     # variables.tf

     variable "elestio_email" {
         description = "Elestio Email"
         type        = string
     }

     variable "elestio_api_token" {